Busedame/pipex/README.md

 	$> Enter your age: 42
 	$> You are too old
 ```
+In C, if you want to open more file descriptors - like a file "test.txt" - it has to be opened using the `open()` function from <fcntl.h>.
+This function essentially connects the file and the file descriptor.
+Each opened file will get an fd, and since 0, 1 and 2 are reserved for
+stdin, stdout and stderr - the first opened file will have fd=3, next one fd=4, etc.

 **Redirecting the file descriptors**

 💡 **Note**: A **stack** can be seen as a pile of objects that are stacked on top